thegetty/quire-docs/content/cover.md

 </div>

 Created by [Getty](https://www.getty.edu), Quire is a modern, multiformat publishing tool designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
-All without ever signing-up for an account, paying a fee, or setting up and maintaining a complicated server.
+All without ever signing up for an account, paying a fee, or setting up and maintaining a complicated server.

 <div class="feature-cards">